This section contains information on

 - Work with hospitals/treatment centres for problem drinkers

 GP surgeries and Health Centres: Look for opportunities to display AA posters and literature, talk to the Practice Manager first to obtain their support.
 There may be a central distribution point for sending information out to GPs, Health Centres and pharmacies.
 Try to ensure staff have a supply of contact cards with the helpline number.
 Local meeting lists may also be useful.
 Talk to your own GP about how AA has helped you, and how you would like to help others.
 Offer to arrange a speaker for training days to explain how AA works.
-Try to make contact with local Clinical Commissioning Groups to see if there are opportunities to offer talks or Open Meeting Workshops, or to carry the message in other ways.
+Try to make contact with local Clinical Commissioning Groups (CCGs) to see if there are opportunities to offer talks or Open Meeting Workshops, or to carry the message in other ways.

 Experience of starting as an HLO